Updated: Dec 11, 2020

 I’ll leave you with a little homework now.
 Please take a moment and write down things or activities that bring you joy or make you happy - then do one of them each week.
 Give yourself a date night and spoil yourself.

 If you are feeling a little unloved at the present time – that doesn’t have to remain the case.
-Loving you begins with what you do and once you start the trend, believe me, others will follow.
+Loving you begins with what you do to achieve that feeling internally.
+Once you start the trend of feeling loved, believe me, others will more readily love you, too.